Thank you for pursuing better mental health! Our online anorexia test consists of 20 statements and should take you 5 to 10 minutes to complete.

 A person must have all of the below DSM criteria to be diagnosed with anorexia nervosa:

 - Restriction of food intake leading to weight loss or a failure to gain weight resulting in a "significantly low body weight" of what would be expected for someone's age, sex, and height.

 - Fear of becoming fat or gaining weight.

 - Have a distorted view of themselves and of their condition (Examples of this might include the person thinking that they are overweight when they are actually underweight, or believing that they will gain weight from eating one single meal.
 A person with anorexia might also not believe there is a problem with being at a low body weight; these thoughts are known to professionals as "distortions.")

 The first step to anorexia recovery is recognizing that you need help.

 If you need help, there is hope!
-Reach out to one of our licensed anorexia treatment mental health professionals.
+Reach out to a mental health professional that treats anorexia nervosa.